-2018 Work Program
+Follow up Work Program

-In early 2018, the Company engaged SRK Consulting to carry out a Maiden Mineral Resource Estimate and a NI 43-101 compliant technical report for the Company's three most important salars (La Salada, Caliguey and Santa Clara), and to provide recommendations for further work required to perform MREs on the Company's other salars in Zacatecas and San Luis Potosi, Mexico.
+The Company engaged SRK Consulting to carry out a Maiden Mineral Resource Estimate and a NI 43-101 compliant technical report for the Company's three most important salars (La Salada, Caliguey and Santa Clara), and to provide recommendations for further work required to perform MREs on the Company's other salars in Zacatecas and San Luis Potosi, Mexico.

-Additionally, the Company commenced further geochemical, metallurgical, and mineralogical testing of the sediment samples recovered in 2017 to better support geochemical modelling for the MRE and to test for recovery of potassium, lithium, boron and other minerals of interest.
+Additionally, the Company commenced further geochemical, metallurgical, and mineralogical testing of the sediment samples recovered in phase 1 to better support geochemical modelling for the MRE and to test for recovery of potassium, lithium, boron and other minerals of interest.